oceanprotocol-archive/OEPs/6/README.md

 * The service may be offered free or for a price
 * The service may offer proof of completion
-* the service can be identified with its asset ID on the Ocean Network
+* the service must be identified with its asset ID on the Ocean Network
 * the service must register its metadata with the OCEAN agent
 * the service container can be installed locally (inthe pubilsher machine or cloud)
 * may accept configuration options to tune the algorithm/job to be run.
 * may register ocean assets generated as a result of the job. the registered assets must be in the name of the service coinsumer
-* may erturn a payload
+* may return a payload
-* may accpet a list of ocean assets as inputs to the job  (along wiith access tokens to consume the asset)
+* may accept a list of ocean assets as inputs to the job  (along with access tokens to consume the asset)
 * may accept a data payload as an input